ryanmcnally93/ascension/README.md

 #### About Us

-- Main paragraph is within a turqoise container on the main image, this contains information of the origin of the company.
+- Main paragraph is within a turquoise container on the main image, this contains information of the origin of the company.
 - The contact us section contains the opening hours, email, phone number and address aswell as giving a visual image via iframe of where the studio is.

 <img src="/media/readme-images/about-us.webp" width="50%" alt="About Us Page" style="display: inherit; ">

 #### Record Main

-- Turqoise section same layout as about us information on about us page.
+- turquoise section same layout as about us information on about us page.
 - Artists we've worked with contains a little bio of three local-to-Birmingham artists, which re-organises when opened on mobile into a singular column design.
 - The meet the engineers page contains images of the three engineers and a bio with the same layout as the artists previously mentioned.